-After funding from the Association of Independent Museums and Artswork we are pleased to launch ‘What’s in the Box?’, part of a new outreach programme that allows us to offer school pupils in the local area the use of a museum loans box, including objects, activities and curriculum links.
+After funding from the Association of Independent Museums and Artswork we are pleased to offer ‘What’s in the Box?’, part of a new outreach programme that allows us to offer school pupils in the local area the use of a museum loans box, including objects, activities and curriculum links.

 As part of this programme, we’re offering four loans boxes, ‘Natural History, ‘Trading Textiles’, ‘The Arts Box’ and ‘Safari Stories’.
 They are available to book now.
 If you are interested in booking one of these loans boxes, please contact us at learning@powell-cottonmuseum.org.